Kettering Health

-Kettering Health, formerly known as Kettering Health Network and Kettering Medical Center Network, is a nonprofit network of fourteen Dayton and Cincinnati area medical centers, Kettering College, and 120 outpatient facilities.
-The system is based in Dayton, Ohio, United States.
+Kettering Health is a Seventh-day Adventist non-profit organization headquartered in Kettering, Ohio, that operates hospitals, stand-alone emergency departments, clinics and Kettering College.
 The network was formed following the merger of Kettering Medical Center and Grandview Medical Center in 1999.
 As part of the 2021 renaming of Kettering Health Network to Kettering Health, all of the hospitals in the network were renamed, with the exception of Soin.
 In addition, Kettering Physician Network was renamed Kettering Health Medical Group.
 Kettering Health has over 12,000 employees and 2,100 physicians.

-Medical Centers
+Hospitals

-Kettering Health operates fourteen hospitals in the Southwest Ohio region.
+Kettering Health operates nine hospitals in the Southwest Ohio region.